wdi-sg/gitbook-2018/02-js/js-intro/js-control-flow/05chrome-dev-tools.md

 ```

 ### Exercises
+One of the most valuable tools you can use to figure out an error in a loop is to manually inspect values while the loop is running.

+This can also simply help you learn what the mechanics of a loop are.

+Run the debugger to see the values of each variable at each *iteration* of the loop.

 Paste this code into your `script.js`

+Answer the questions below.
 ```
 var num = 0;
 for (var i = 0; i < 5; i++) {